Polynomial root-finding: Finding all real roots

+Finding roots in a restricted domain

 Several fast tests exist that tell if a segment of the real line or a region of the complex plane contains no roots.
 By bounding the modulus of the roots and recursively subdividing the initial region indicated by these bounds, one can isolate small regions that may contain roots and then apply other methods to locate them exactly.

 All these methods involve finding the coefficients of shifted and scaled versions of the polynomial.
 For large degrees, FFT-based accelerated methods become viable.

-For real roots, see next sections.

 The Lehmer–Schur algorithm uses the Schur–Cohn test for circles; a variant, Wilf's global bisection algorithm uses a winding number computation for rectangular regions in the complex plane.

 The splitting circle method uses FFT-based polynomial transformations to find large-degree factors corresponding to clusters of roots.
 The precision of the factorization is maximized using a Newton-type iteration.
 This method is useful for finding the roots of polynomials of high degree to arbitrary precision; it has almost optimal complexity in this setting.

-Real-root isolation

-Finding the real roots of a polynomial with real coefficients is a problem that has received much attention since the beginning of 19th century, and is still an active domain of research.
-Most root-finding algorithms can find some real roots, but cannot certify having found all the roots.
-Methods for finding all complex roots, such as Aberth method can provide the real roots.
-However, because of the numerical instability of polynomials (see Wilkinson's polynomial), they may need arbitrary-precision arithmetic for deciding which roots are real.
-Moreover, they compute all complex roots when only few are real.